Spantik PEAK Expedition 7027M (14TH July -16TH Aug 2024)

 Drive to Arandu.
 Overnight in tents.

-Trek via Chogo Lungma Glacier to Spantik Base Camp.
+Trek via Chogo Lungma Clacier to Spantik Base Camp.
 Overnight in tents.

 Drive to Skardu.
 Overnight in hotel.